 Smart speakers are another gadget that we love to use in our home to listen to music, podcasts, and stories for kids.
 We personally use the Google Home line of products, but the Amazon Echo speakers are incredibly popular as well.

 Ok, so this one might sound a little bit strange, but hear me out.
-While you might not be able to buy products from local business owners for quite some time, you may be able to purchase gift cards from them.
+While you might still not be able to buy products from local business owners, you may be able to purchase gift cards from them.

 Why would you want to do that?
 Because it could provide much-needed cash flow for your favorite local businesses.
-When the quarantine is lifted, you can start using your gift cards to buy the things that you need.
+When the shutdowns are fully lifted, you can start using your gift cards to buy the things that you need.

 How You Shouldn’t Spend Your Stimulus Check